adityadesaha/awesome/readme.md

 never come.

 ## TODO:
-* make it so that the bar shows minimized windows in tiled/floating mode, but shows all active windows in max mode
+* make another widget on the sidebar for minimized windows from all workspaces
+* make a file launcher, preferably like fzf
+* make a scratchpad